NixOS/nix.dev/source/tutorials/installing-nixos-on-a-raspberry-pi.md

 :::{note}
 You can pick a newer image by going to [Hydra job](https://hydra.nixos.org/job/nixos/trunk-combined/nixos.sd_image.aarch64-linux), clicking on a build and copying the link to the build product image.

+There is a [known problem](https://github.com/NixOS/nixpkgs/issues/179701) with the latest SD images on the Pi 4, where it turns off the display while booting up.
+If you are experiencing such problems, please use [the most recent working build](https://hydra.nixos.org/build/134720986/download/1/nixos-sd-image-21.03pre262561.581232454fd-aarch64-linux.img.zst) instead until the issue is fixed.
 :::

 Your terminal should be printing kernel messages as they come in.